Tag: eastern league

 Frank Grant, Second Baseman, Buffalo, 1888.

-Grant was happy to join a wealthier club. one Hartford Courant reporter stated, “Grant gets double the pay in Buffalo he received in Meriden.”
-However, in Buffalo, his race became more of an issue than it was in Meriden.
+Grant was happy to join a more wealthier club.
+One Hartford Courant reporter stated, “Grant gets double the pay in Buffalo he received in Meriden.”
+However, in Buffalo his race became more of a controversy than it was in Meriden.
+Several news outlets alluded to his ethnicity.
 According to the St. Louis Globe-Democrat newspaper, “The Spaniard is what Grant, the colored player of the Buffalos, is called.”
 The Syracuse Evening Herald announced, “Manager [John] Chapman of Buffalo calls Grant, his colored second baseman, an ‘Italian.’”

-Sportswriters nicknamed Grant “The Black Dunlap,” a reference to Fred Dunlap, a top-fielding second basemen of the 1880’s.
-In three seasons with Buffalo, Grant dealt with numerous racial taunts from fans.
-There were efforts by International League players and officials to ban black players.
+Some sportswriters nicknamed Grant “The Black Dunlap,” as a reference to Fred Dunlap, a top-fielding second basemen of the 1880’s.
+In three seasons with Buffalo, Grant welcomed loud cheers but he also dealt with numerous racial taunts and threats.
+Players and officials by International League tried to ban black players.
 Despite the animus against him, Grant hit .353 and led the league with 11 home runs and 49 extra-base hits in 1887.
-He also hit for the cycle and stole home twice.
+He hit for the cycle and stole home twice.

 1895 Aug 28 Cuban Giants Frank Grant Poem Franklin Repository Newspaper